BurakAhmet/Instant-Handwritten-Digit-Detection/README.md

 ## Technologies Used

-* Python 3: The project is developed using Python programming language.
+* Python: The project is developed using Python programming language.
 * TensorFlow: Used for Creating the model, training the data and making predictions.
 * OpenCV: Used for image preprocessing, visualization of results, user interface.
 * NumPy: Employed for array manipulation and normalization of input data.